CobzarencuR/CobzarencuR/README.md

 📚 Currently studying Economics & Computer Science at The Academy of Economic Studies in Bucharest

-🌐 Worked as Junior Programmer at Nextlab.tech (nov.
+🌐 Worked as Robotics & Educational Technology Developer at Nextlab.tech (nov.
 2022 - mar.
 2024)

 📝 Helping people achieve their dream physique as a Fitness Instructor